14th Army (Soviet Union): History

-By 20 October 1944 127th Light Rifle Corps and 31st Rifle Corps semicircle covered Nickel from the north, south and south-west, 21 October 1944 126th Light Rifle Corps reached the lake Klistervati, 99th Rifle Corps 22 October 1944 released the road Ahmalahti – Kirkenes.
+By 20 October 1944, the 127th Light Rifle Corps and 31st Rifle Corps semicircle covered Nickel from the north, south and south-west, 21 October 1944 126th Light Rifle Corps reached the lake Klistervati, 99th Rifle Corps 22 October 1944 released the road Ahmalahti – Kirkenes.
 131st Rifle Corps has released 10/17/1944 to the state border and entered 18 October 1944 on Norwegian soil.
 Nickel was taken 22 October 1944.

-Forcing Yar Fjord on 24–25 October 1944 Army troops fanned out in Norway.
-31st Rifle Corps, without forcing the bay, and ran down the deep south, and reached Nausta 27 October 1944, coming on the Norwegian-Finnish border.
-The 127th Light Rifle Corps carried out an offensive attack in the same direction, but on the western shore of the Fjord.
-The 126th Light Rifle Corps undertook deep inroads in the west and reached the city 27 October 1944 Neiden 99th Rifle Corps and the 131st Rifle Corps rushed to Kirkenes, which was released on 25 October 1944, the then 99th Rifle Corps also sent the city Neiden.
+Forcing Yar Fjord on 24–25 October 1944, the army troops fanned out in Norway.
+The 31st Rifle Corps, without forcing the bay, and ran down the deep south, and reached Nausta on 27 October 1944, coming on the Norwegian-Finnish border.
+The 127th Light Rifle Corps carried out an offensive attack in the same direction on the western shore of the Fjord.
+The 126th Light Rifle Corps undertook deep inroads in the west and reached the city of Neiden on 27 October 1944.
+The 99th Rifle Corps and the 131st Rifle Corps rushed to Kirkenes, which was released on 25 October 1944, the then 99th Rifle Corps also sent the city Neiden.

 By 29 October 1944, the Petsamo-Kirkenes operation was over, and with it the 14th Army's combat role.
 While the German forces evacuated and burned the far north of Norway, using scorched earth tactics, the Soviet advance was halted at the Tana River.
 Norwegian forces arrived to occupy the area between Soviet and German forces and support those civilians who had refused to evacuate.
 The 14th Army had taken the city of Petsamo (today Pechenga).
 Subsequently, until the end of the war the army defended the newly occupied territory and the state borders of the USSR with Finland and Norway.